Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Coastal Carolina and its opponents have combined to score more than 60 points in five of nine games this season.
+- Coastal Carolina has combined with its opponents to put up more than 60 points in five of nine games this season.

-- Texas State has combined with its opponents to score more than 60 points in four of 10 games this season.
+- In 40% of Texas State's games this season (4/10), the teams combined to score more than Saturday's over/under of 60.

-- The two teams combine to average 65.5 points per game, 5.5 more than the total in this contest.
+- The two teams combine to score 65.5 points per game, 5.5 more than the total in this contest.

-- The 53.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 60 total in this contest.
+- These two squads combine to surrender 53.7 points per game, 6.3 fewer than this contest's over/under.

-- Chanticleers games have an average total of 58.8 points this season, 1.2 fewer than Saturday's over/under.
+- The Chanticleers and their opponents score an average of 58.8 points per game, 1.2 fewer than Saturday's total.

-- In 2021, games involving the Bobcats have averaged a total of 57.0 points, 3.0 fewer than this game's set over/under.
+- In 2021, games involving the Bobcats have averaged a total of 57 points, three fewer than this game's set over/under.

 Coastal Carolina Stats and Trends

-- The Chanticleers have an against the spread record of 3-0 in their three games when favored by 24.5 points or more so far this season.
+- The Chanticleers have been favored by 24 points or more three times this season and have covered the spread in all of them.

-- Coastal Carolina's games this year have hit the over four times in nine opportunities (44.4%).
+- Coastal Carolina's games this year have gone over the total in four out of nine opportunities (44.4%).

-- When Coastal Carolina scores more than 33.9 points, it is 4-2 against the spread and 6-1 overall.
+- Coastal Carolina is 4-2 against the spread and 6-1 overall in games when it records more than 33.9 points.

-- In games that Coastal Carolina picks up over 421.8 yards, the team is 4-3 against the spread and 7-1 overall.
+- Coastal Carolina is 4-3 against the spread and 7-1 overall when the team picks up more than 421.8 yards.

 - This year, the Chanticleers have seven turnovers, five fewer than the Bobcats have takeaways (12).